the geo wiki

 Where should I start with GEO?

-Start with the five fundamentals below — what GEO is, how it differs from SEO, how answers are actually assembled, and how to measure honestly — then jump to your industry’s guide for the vertical-specific sources and schema.
+Start with the fundamentals below — what GEO is, how it differs from SEO and AEO, how answers are assembled, how to measure honestly, and the standards behind this wiki — then jump to your industry’s guide for the vertical-specific sources and schema.

 What is GEO?